ghantoos/doonia.org/README.md

 This is the source behind doonia.org website.
 This website is intended to aggregate RSS feeds and nicely print them using Zurb Foundation.

+I have worked on this project in collaboration with Alban Thiébaut (@albeu) and Tarek Abi Aad (@tareh).

 The architecture is:
 - Mongodb database
 - Python Flask web framework